-If you discover your property or land has Japanese Knotweed growth then you’ll need to take action – it cannot be ignored.
+If you discover your property or land has Japanese Knotweed growth then you'll need to take action - it cannot be ignored.
 Even if you treat or remove the Japanese Knotweed before selling, by law you will still need to let the buyer know there has been a history of Japanese Knotweed on the property.
-This guide explains why Japanese Knotweed is a problem and provides some options for dealing with it, including the process for selling a property with Japanese Knotweed at auction.
+This guide explains how to identify and treat Japanese Knotweed, the latest news and legal position, and provides some options for dealing with it, including the process for selling a property with Japanese Knotweed at auction.

 Latest News on Japanese Knotweed in the UK